runemoondragon/asset-distribution/README.md

 ---

-# Mystic Runestone Airdrop Tool Backend
+# Asset distribution Tool Backend

-## Overview
+## Overv all

-The Runestone Airdrop Backend is a server application that facilitates the airdrop of Runestone tokens.
-The backend is developed using Node.js and Express.js and includes API endpoints for various functionalities such as redeeming fees, estimating transaction fees, and managing different amounts for airdrops.
+The asset distribution Backend is a server application that facilitates asset distribution of Runes tokens.
+The backend is developed using Node.js and Express.js and includes API endpoints for various functionalities such as redeeming fees, estimating transaction fees, and managing different amount of rune token asset distribution.
 The project also integrates Swagger UI for API documentation.

 ## Project Structure